PyChina/weekly/content/Issue/issue-382.md

     + LEGO.COM
     + • Shared by Python Bytes FM

-“You can now use your EV3 Brick to unleash the power of Python programming using MicroPython.
-Simply install the EV3 MicroPython image onto any micro SD card and boot up your EV3 Brick from it to start programming straight away.”
+"You can now use your EV3 Brick to unleash the power of Python programming using MicroPython.
+Simply install the EV3 MicroPython image onto any micro SD card and boot up your EV3 Brick from it to start programming straight away."

 (`是也乎:`